 If you are prepared ahead of time, you may prevent the stress and uncertainty.

 - Check for injuries: After the car accident, immediately determine whether anyone is injured.
-If so, call 911 to get ambulance and police on the scene of accident.
+If so, call 911 to get an ambulance and police on the scene of the accident.
 Even if the incident was minor and everyone is cooperative, consider calling the police.
 That way you’ll have an official report to give to your insurance company.